merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-functions.md

 ### It doesn't work?

-If the InterProScan parser within `anvi-import-functions` is not working for you, chances are that you used the `--iprlookup`, `--goterms` and/or the `--pathways` options when you ran InterProScan.
+If the InterProScan parser within {% include PROGRAM name="anvi-import-functions" %} is not working for you, chances are that you used the `--iprlookup`, `--goterms` and/or the `--pathways` options when you ran InterProScan.
 This happens because the parser expects a table with 11 columns, and you have 15.
 Columns 12 and 13 are the InterPro integrated annotations, while 14 and 15 correspond to the GOterms and pathway annotations respectively.

 Fortunately, there are ways around it.
 The easiest way it is to remove these extra columns and keep going: